MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 ### 3.01.
 Overview

 Every application needs to store data.
-Whether it is business data, media to be streamed or sensor data from devices.
+Whether it is business data, media to be streamed, or sensor data from devices.

-From application point technology stores and retrieves the data, whether it is a database or object store is less important than whether that service supports application requirements for efficiently storing and retrieving the data given its characteristics.
+From an application point technology stores and retrieves the data, whether it is a database or object store is less important than whether that service supports application requirements for efficiently storing and retrieving the data given its characteristics.

 ![Storage and database services](./img/03/13_48_39.png)